Flamingo-tech/Open-AIR/Open AIR Valve/Hardware/Open AIR Valve PCBA/README.md

-# Open_Air
+# Open AIR Valve
-Open source system for home ventilation and control via HA
+Here you find the Gerbers and the Schematic of the Open AIR Valve V1.2.1